 July 12th in history:

-Geraldine Ferraro made history on this day in 1984, when Walter Mondale announced that she would be his running mate in the presidential election.
-Ferraro was a former school teacher who became a lawyer and eventually a New York Congresswoman.
+Congresswoman Geraldine Ferraro made history on this day in 1984, when Walter Mondale announced that she would be his running mate in the presidential election.
+Ferraro was a former school teacher who became a lawyer and eventually a representative from New York.
 She became the first woman nominated for vice-president by a major party.

-Cosby earned a Doctor of Education degree from the University of Massachusetts.
-Teenage political activist Malala Yousafzai of Pakistan has traveled the world, advocating education for young girls, and has been nominated for a Nobel Peace Prize.
-Malala, born on this day in 1997, has survived being shot in the head during an assassination attempt to stop her campaign to let girls attend school.
+Political activist Malala Yousafzai of Pakistan has traveled the world, advocating education for young girls.
+Malala, born on this day in 1997, survived being shot in the head during an assassination attempt to stop her campaign to let girls attend school.
+She received the Nobel Peace Prize in 2014, making her, at age 17, the youngest-ever Nobel Prize laureate.

 The sons and daughters of the King of Siam are taught by governess Anna Leonowens in the Rodgers and Hammerstein musical “The King and I.” Oscar Hammerstein II, born on July 12th, 1895, wrote the book and lyrics to “King and I” and other famous musicals, including “Show Boat,” “The Sound of Music,” and “South Pacific.”